-Jack guides from years of study with teachers’ teachers in Ashtanga, Iyengar and Anusara styles.
-Although he is known for his capacity to perform almost every yoga posture, his instruction emphasizes the potency of practicing fundamental biomechanics with ever-increasing awareness and strength.
+Jack’s approach to asana is informed by a background in human kinesiology as well as years of study with teachers’ teachers in Ashtanga, Iyengar and Anusara styles.
+Although he is recognized for his capacity to perform almost every yoga posture, his instruction emphasizes practicing fundamental biomechanics with ever-increasing awareness and strength.
 He empowers students to forge a dynamic and graceful relationship with themselves – simultaneously loving who they are and striving for who they wish to become.
-Jack aspires to become a twinkly-eyes old man living on a mountain, infuriating visitors seeking straight answers by instead posing pithy, penetrating questions.
+Jack aspires to become a twinkly-eyed old man living on a mountain, infuriating visitors seeking straight answers by instead posing pithy, penetrating questions.

 One day - on a whim more than anything - I hobbled into Bristol Yoga in Bristol, VT and ended up sharing my story with the owner and teacher, Christine Hoar.
-Today I call that encounter my "twelve-step moment" because I admitted my feelings of powerlessness while breaking down in a rather dramatic fashion.
+Today I call that encounter my "twelve-step moment" because it was the first time I allowed myself to fully experience my feeling of powerlessness.
 Christine was steady and sweet with me.
 She kept things simple.
 The only thing she said was: "I think yoga can help.
 Come here as often as you can."

 Those yoga classes were the first thing that empowered me to take control of my own recovery.
 I needed to have faith in something, so I poured everything I had into my new practice.

 It was months before I felt any measurable relief in my body.
 But after just a few days my friends began remarking that my outlook had changed.
 I was talking as if I had been healed.
 I felt healed.
 I felt healed because although my body would take years to rebuild, yoga was already helping me to confront my grief and take responsibility for my emotions and my life.